EU-U.S. trade deal in doubt as France urges end to talks

 "Very soon you end in a blame game," said Lee-Makiyama.
 "But trade negotiations never really die.
 They just go into a stock-taking phase."

-(Reporting by Sophie Louet and John Irish in Paris, Crispian Balmer in Rome, Madeline Chambers, Andrea Shalal in Berlin; Writing by Andrew Callus and Philip Blenkinsop; Editing by Catherine Evans)
+Reporting by Sophie Louet and John Irish in Paris, Crispian Balmer in Rome, and Madeline Chambers and Andrea Shalal in Berlin; Writing by Andrew Callus, Philip Blenkinsop and Bill Rigby; Editing by Catherine Evans and James Dalgleish